VikingDDM/ecommerceWithLaravelVue/readme.md

 # Building an E-commerce platform with Laravel and Vue
 This is a demo application showing how to build an e-commerce platform using Laravel and Vue.
-You can read about how it was created [on Pusher's blog](https://blog.pusher.com/author/neo).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.